We first had our Engagement trip to California arranged by Audley Travel 3 years ago. It was simply...

-There are three bars at the hotel, two suppling the adults with refreshing beverages and the other suppling the children with gelato.
+There are three bars at the hotel, two supplying the adults with refreshing beverages and the other supplying the children with gelato.
 Set up next to the infinity pool, the thatched roof of the Laughing fish bar is iconic on the resort, the perfect place to enjoy a signature coconut cocktail after a leisurely swim.
 Settle down for an after dinner drink at the atmospheric Skip White bar, named after the charismatic original owner of the Turtle Inn.

 Facilities and activities